drupalcommerce/commerce-docs/user/pages/03.commerce2/01.user-guide/08.checkout/03.allow-register-at-checkout/docs.md

 ## Overview
 To ensure all users have accounts you can restrict checkout and force users without accounts to make one before they can checkout.
 You can change this setting on a per Checkout Flow basis, so you can deny guest checkouts for some flows and not others as you need.

+You can also allow registration at the end of Guest checkouts, see the [Contol Guest Checkout](../02.control-guest-checkout/docs.md) section for details.

 ## Enable / Disable Account Registration at Checkout

 Visit the Commerce configuration page and go to the **Checkout Flows** section.